Chapter 34

 I shot out my grappling hook from my tactical gauntlet and pulled myself from the floor just as the ripple was about to collide with me.
 The squid-shaped hook mounted to the ceiling behind Rose.
 Lifted off the floor, I closed the distance between Rose and me as I swung in.
 I aimed myself, feet first, to stick her in the chest.
 She seemed to see this coming and wrapped her liquid whip around my ankle and literally threw me off trajectory, forcing me to arc to the right.
 With my free hand, I drew two fingers across my upper lip to collect a bit of blood.

 I quickly formed a small barrage of crimson ice bullets in the air.
 I flicked them at high speed with a bit of Air Myst propelling them as I swung past her.
 The volley pelted her body, shredding her jacket and shirt and drawing a few thin lines of blood across her shoulder, chest, and back.
 The shots were far from lethal, but they were intended as more of a distraction and taunt.
 I reeled myself in and pressed my feet against the ceiling, a counterpressure allowing me to crouch completely upside down.
 My uniform jacket hung down, obscuring my vision, but it also hid what I was about to do from her sight as well, which was exactly what I needed.
 With the thumb of my free hand, I closed one nostril.
 Angling the rest of my left hand to catch, I blew out my nose as hard as my lungs could manage.
 A jet of bloody mucus sprayed from my remaining open nostril.
 My hand was a mess of crimson-veined slime, and it was truly gross.
 In fact, that very viscous substance gave me an idea.
 A sticky inspiration that very well might end the fight in my favor.
 My water affinity couldn’t hold a candle to Rose’s, but I didn’t need to overpower her, just outmaneuver her.
-I drew upon my Mystwell and tapped into some Mind Myst using only a small bit of the blood in my slick palm.
+I drew upon my Mystwell and tapped into some Distortion Myst using only a small bit of the blood in my slick palm.
 I was going to need to kick my brain into high gear for this next bit.

 I released my anchor in the ceiling.
 As I fell, I adjusted myself, pointing my feet down.
 While I flipped my body, I slipped from my coat, catching it in my teeth.
 The jacket blocked my vision as it fluttered about, but it was fine.
 I mentally measured out my fall and trajectory.
 Nothing I hadn’t done dozens of times before, only this time I had to do it mid-fall, while blind, and prepping a spell.
-Piece of cake… I hoped as I used the Mind Myst.
+Piece of cake… I hoped as I used the Distortion Myst.

 Room height: 30 ft = 9 meters and change.
 Mass = just under 85 lbs.